 A cancellous bone screw has larger threads and a higher pitch in comparison to the cortical screw.
 It resembles a modified wood-type screw.
 Its tip isn’t tapered.
-The core diameter, that is smaller than that of the shaft, offers a greater surface area for purchase of the screw threads on bone.
+The core diameter, that is smaller than that of the shaft, offers a greater surface area for the purchase of the screw threads on the bone.
 A rise in the thread diameter of a cancellous screw raises its pull-out strength.
 A cancellous screw is inserted into a pilot hole that is untapped; the dimensions of the pilot hole equals the screw’s core diameter.
 Its big threads form companion threads in the bone by compression as well as by deforming the bone trabeculae.
 The spring reaction originates from the cancellous bone as it’s deformed during the thread forming procedure.

 The cortical bone screw is a machine-type screw.
-The threads are smaller (in diameter) and have lower pitch.
+The threads are smaller (in diameter) and have a lower pitch.
 The core diameter is relatively large as well as offers the necessary strength.
 The smaller pitch rises the holding power of the screw.
-Threads cut in the pilot hole prior this screw is inserted; this is attained by a separate tool (tap) or by the screw’s self-taping tip.
+Threads cut in the pilot hole prior to this screw is inserted; this is attained by a separate tool (tap) or by the screw’s self-tapping tip.
 The elastic reaction, vital to grip the bone surfaces together, comes from bone’s elastic deformation and not the screw.
-This happens as screw is stiffer than the cortical bone.
+This happens as the screw is stiffer than the cortical bone.
 The modulus of elasticity of the screw is more than ten times that of bone; thus, much of the elastic deformation happens in the bone.

 Whenever a screw is positioned in a bone, the bone deforms and offers the elastic binding force, irrespective of the kind of screw on the type of bone into which it is inserted.

 The term ‘self-tapping screw’ refers to a screw that is inserted directly into a pre-drilled hole without 1st tapping a thread.
-Self-tapping screw can further be subdivided into thread-cutting and thread-forming screws.
+A self-tapping screw can further be subdivided into thread-cutting and thread-forming screws.
 The thread-forming sort moulds (i.e. forms) its own elastic-plastic deformation or by bone’s local destruction.
 The thread-cutting bone screw cuts its thread by the bone over which it advances.

 The cancellous orthopedic screw is a thread-forming self-tapping screw.
 The screw thread makes its own mating bone thread through compressing the soft cancellous bone.
 A tap shouldn’t be used to insert a cancellous screw- a cancellous bone screw inserted in a tapped hole has lower pull-out strength than 1 inserted in an untapped hole, and as tapping removes cancellous bone from the hole, as well as effectively enlarges it.
 The amount of bone removed by tapping rises as the density of bone reduces the mean volume increase is about 25 percent.
 When a cancellous bone screw is to be inserted first hard cortical it’s essential to tap the cortical bone.
 Cancellous taps are offered for this reason alone.
 The smooth shaft of the cancellous bone screw offers the lag effect without the need for over-drilling.
 This becomes important in the larger 6.5 mm screws, where a very large hole would require to be drilled in the near cortex to produce a lag effect.
 Changing lengths of partly threaded and fully threaded cancellous screws are utilized as indicated in different clinical situations.